 Often, the condition is discovered during endoscopy done for other purposes.
 Testing of asymptomatic patients is not indicated.
 Once gastritis is identified, testing for H. pylori is appropriate.

 Treatment of chronic nonerosive gastritis is H. pylori eradication.
 Treatment of asymptomatic patients is somewhat controversial given the high prevalence of H. pylori–associated superficial gastritis and the relatively low incidence of clinical sequelae (ie, peptic ulcer disease).
-However, H. pylori is a class 1 carcinogen; eradication removes the cancer risk.
+However, H. pylori is a group 1 carcinogen (1); eradication removes the cancer risk.

 In H. pylori–negative patients, treatment is directed at symptoms using acid-suppressive drugs (eg, H2 blockers, proton pump inhibitors) or antacids.